 No, not necessarily.
 The murkiness is a sign of a growing plankton population which is responding to nutrients that have washed into the pond.
 This is Nature's way of capturing nutrients that might otherwise contaminate rivers and beaches.
 The image on the right shows a healthy pond where green algae are managing nutrients in the water.

 Yes.
 A severe algal bloom can cause a fish kill because the death and decay of the algae will remove oxygen from the water.

 How do I know that I have too much planktonic algae?

 Use a secchi disk or a white object that will sink and tie it to a string.
 Mark the string at 18 inches above the object, and lower the object into the pond.
 If the object is still visible at 18 inches below the surface, the pond does not have too much algae.
 If the object disappears before 18 inches below the surface, you likely have an algae bloom that is increasing the risk of a fish kill due to low oxygen.

 Are there any particularly bad algae?

 Yes.
 One group of algae, known as blue-green algae (cyanobacteria), can produce toxins that can affect the health of fish and animals that come into contact with the water.
 Cyanobacteria often become problems when the pond receives too much phosphorous, a condition that is most often associated with runoff that contains excessive lawn fertilizers or animal wastes.
 Cyanobacteria are normally very bright green and usually form a film on the surface.
-Most other algae are darker green and do not form surface films.
-There are some cyanobacteria that do not form surface films.
+Most other planktonic algae are darker green and do not form surface films.
+There are some cyanobacteria that do not form surface films and a few that are filamentous.
 On occasion a pond may develop "red algae," which also may be harmful to aquatic animals.
 "Red algae" are not actually algae, but their growth and control are similar to that of other planktonic algae.

 How do I control planktonic algae blooms?